-Procedure Documented nple of ion/ Objective as applicable Comment (e.g., any change in WAP Requirement 1 Location Adequate?
+Procedure Documented Example of Implementation/ Objective Evidence, as applicable Comment (e.g., any change in WAP Requirement Location Adequate?
 Y/N (Why?)
 Item Reviewed Adequate?
 Y/N procedure since last audit, etc.) 60 Are procedures in place to ensure that the generator/storage site's SPM submits to the WIPP facility a summary of the waste stream information and reconciliation with data quality objectives (DQOs) once a waste stream is characterized?
 (Section C-4a(5)) 61 Are procedures in place to ensure that the generator/storage site project office completes a WSPF based on the BDRs?
 (Section C3-6b) 62 Are procedures in place to ensure that the generator/storage site's SPM submits the WSPF to the Permittees for DOE's approval along with the accompanying Characterization Information Summary for that waste stream?
 (Section C-4a(5)) 63 Are procedures in place to ensure that the generator/storage site maintains records related to waste characterization testing activities in the testing facility files, or site project files for those facilities located on-site?
 (Section C-4a(6)) 64 Are procedures in place to ensure that the appropriate documented training and indoctrination is performed for individuals and that procedures are documented in site specific QAPjPs and procedures?
 (Section C3-8) 66 Are procedures in place to ensure that the generator/storage site has an appropriate records inventory and disposition schedule (RIDS) or equivalent that was prepared and approved by appropriate site personnel?
 (Section C-4a(6)) 67 Are procedures in place to ensure that the generator/storage site maintains records relevant to an enforcement action, regardless of disposition, until they are no longer needed for enforcement action, and then dispositioned per the approved RIDS?
 (Section C-4a(6))

-Procedure Documented nple of ion/ Objective as applicable Comment (e.g., any change in WAP Requirement 1 Location Adequate?
-Y/N (Why?) ltem Reviewed Adequate?
+Procedure Documented Example of Implementation/ Objective Evidence, as applicable Comment (e.g., any change in WAP Requirement Location Adequate?
+Y/N (Why?)
+Item Reviewed Adequate?
 Y/N procedure since last audit, etc.) 68 Are procedures in place to ensure that the generator/storage site maintains records that are designated as Lifetime Records for the life of the waste characterization program plus six years, or that the records have been transferred for permanent archival storage to the WIPP Records Archive facility?
-Lifetime Records include: Test facility BDRs, Waste Stream Characterization Package, Data reduction, validation, and reporting documentation, Acceptable knowledge documentation, WSPF and Characterization Information Summary 69 Are procedures in place to ensure that the generator/storage site maintains records that are designated as Non-Permanent Records for ten years from the date of record generation, and then dispositioned according per the approved RIDS or transferred to the WIPP Records Archive facility?
-Non-Permanent Records include: Nonconformance documentation, Variance documentation, Calculations and related software documentation, Training/qualification documentation, QAPjP documentation (including revisions), Calibration documentation, Procurement documentation, Calibration documentation, Calibration documentation, Calibration documentation, Station documentation, Calibration documentation, Calibration documentation, Guality Assurance procedures (including revisions), Technical implementing procedures (including revisions), and Audio/video recording (radiography, visual, etc.).
-70 Are procedures in place to ensure that the generator/storage site has raw data that is identifiable and legible, and provides documentary evidence of quality?
+Lifetime Records include: • Test facility BDRs, • Waste Stream Characterization Package, • Data reduction, validation, and reporting documentation, • Acceptable knowledge documentation, • WSPF and Characterization Information Summary (Section C-4a(6), Table C-2) 69 Are procedures in place to ensure that the generator/storage site maintains records that are designated as Non-Permanent Records for ten years from the date of record generation, and then dispositioned according per the approved RIDS or transferred to the WIPP Records Archive facility?
+Non-Permanent Records include: • Nonconformance documentation, • Variance documentation, • Assessment documentation, • Calculations and related software documentation, • Training/qualification documentation, • QAPjP documentation (including revisions), • Calibration documentation, • Procurement documentation, • Quality Assurance procedures (including revisions), • Technical implementing procedures (including revisions), and • Audio/video recording (radiography, visual, etc.).
+(Section C-4a(6), Table C-2) 70 Are procedures in place to ensure that the generator/storage site has raw data that is identifiable and legible, and provides documentary evidence of quality?
 (Section C-4a(6))